freenas/freenas-docs/userguide/tasks.rst

 system up to the time of the last snapshot.

 An existing ZFS volume is required before creating a snapshot.
-Creating a volume is described in :ref:`Volume Manager`.
+Creating a volume is described in :ref:`Pools`.

 To create a periodic snapshot task, click :menuselection:`Tasks --> Periodic Snapshots